manhowong/CS-lectures/Full-Stack-Open/lecture-notes/part1a.md

 # React Components

+- Install *React Developer Tools* browser extension to inspect React components in the browser
 - A React component with the name `App` is defined in `App.jsx`
 - The content of `App` is rendered by the last line in `main.jsx` (`ReactDOM.createRoot(...).render(...)`)
 - In a React app, `index.html` does not have any visible content by default.
 You may add the content manually, but it is usually rendered through React components: